 Bad design can have negative impacts on your brand.
-It can cost you in lost sales and revenue!
+It can cost you in lost revenue!

 Consider some of the following:

-• Do your color choices scream dated & tacky?
+• Are your color choices outdated & tacky?

 Mentioning this concern to the marketing manager, I about had my head handed to me!
-Rather than see this as an opportunity to convey how the company had grown by updating their image to one that better represented them – it was nothing doing!
+Updating their image to one that better represented currently was a golden opportunity to convey how the company has grown.
+A “before” and “after if you will.
+However, in this case it was nothing doing!

 Countless businesses – large and small recognize when it may be time to let go of the old and bring in the new.
 Yes, rebranding your business image may initially be a chunk of change.
 However, the price of not doing so may ultimately be far more costly in the long run!

-Look at Apple’s logo from 1976.
-Their logo did not always look as polished as it does now!
+Look at Apple’s original logo from 1976.
+It certainly did not look as polished as it does now!

 Do Note: A logo alone does not sell a brand.
 It is however, part of a business strategy which can assist in defining your business to the outside world.